Set Your Vision for the Future

 We want you to get the most from your experience.
 When you submit your official transcripts as part of the application process, we’ll review them to see which courses we can apply to your degree progress at Converse.
 Not all courses will transfer, but those in which you earned a “C-” or higher and which are equivalent to courses offered at Converse can often be counted for non-GPA credit and possibly fulfill General Education or degree requirements.

-Converse has partnered with a number of colleges and universities to setup agreements of credit transfer.
+Converse has partnered with several colleges and universities to setup agreements of credit transfer.
 If you’d like more information about our agreement with Spartanburg Community College, review the PDFs below to see how your credits can transfer.

 You can also use the worksheet to see how the agreement above transfers credit toward Converse’s General Education Program (GEP) that is required of all majors.

 Converse will review course work for transfer from institutions which are actively accredited by agencies recognized by the Department of Education.
 Coursework must be of at least equal academic rigor and cover sufficiently similar topics to be considered for transfer, and a grade of a C- or higher must have been achieved.
 Syllabi, course catalogs, or other documentation may be necessary and must be supplied by the student on request to make the appropriate determination of credit articulation.
 For more information, please consult the current academic catalog.